-Courtney Demko’s research focuses on caregiver health and well-being.
-She is particularly interested in Alzheimer’s caregivers and young adult caregiver burden.
-Courtney’s dissertation uses national survey data and focuses on the multidimensional factors associated with caregiver burden among young adult caregivers from the millennial population.
-This research is of particular importance given the increase of the older adult population in the U.S. and will demonstrate to policymakers and program planners the unique needs of an overlooked population.
+Dr. Demko’s research focuses on older adult health and well-being.
+She is particularly interested in Alzheimer’s caregiver burden.
+Her research involves using national survey data and focuses on the multidimensional factors associated with caregiver burden among young adult caregivers.

-Courtney earned her B.A. in Political Science from Davidson College (2005), and an M.S.W from UCLA’s Luskin School of Public Affairs, Department of Social Welfare with a specialization in Gerontology (2013).
+She earned her B.A. in Political Science from Davidson College (2005), and an M.S.W (2013) and PhD (2021) from UCLA’s Luskin School of Public Affairs, Department of Social Welfare with a specialization in Gerontology.